 More than one million people in the UK don't have access to bank accounts.
 Yet basic bank accounts could help them get into the banking system - it's just banks don't advertise them very well.

-This is a quick guide to the best basic bank accounts, designed for people with poor credit who can't get standard bank accounts.
-So long as you have basic ID, you should be able to get a basic bank account with a debit card, and the ability to pay direct debits.
+This is a guide to the best basic bank accounts for people with poor credit who can't get standard bank accounts.
+So long as you have basic ID, you should be able to get one with a debit card, and the ability to pay direct debits.

 In this guide